juicedata/juicefs/docs/en/tutorials/aws.md

 Once mounted, the file system can be used like a local disk, and the data stored in the directory `/mnt/jfs` is coordinated by the JuiceFS client and eventually stored in the S3 object storage.

 > **Multi-Host Sharing**: JuiceFS supports being mounted by multiple hosts at the same time, you can install the JuiceFS client on any cloud server on any platform.
-The files can be shared to read and write once mounting the file system using the database address `redis://:<your-redis-password>@herald-sh-abc.redis.rds.aliyuncs.com:6379/1`, but you need to make sure that the host on which the file system is mounted has proper access to the database and the S3 being used.
+The files can be shared to read and write once mounting the file system using the database address `redis://:<your-redis-password>@herald-sh-abc.redis.rds.aliyuncs.com:6379/1`, but you need to make sure that the host which the file system is mounted on has privileges to access the database and the S3 being used.

 ### 5. Unmount JuiceFS